SameetAsadullah/Reverse-String-Using-Execlp/README.md

 # Reverse-String-Using-Execlp
-A simple C++ program to reverse the given string using Execlp system call
+A simple C++ program to reverse the given string using execlp system call